Stop… please don’t leave!

 Suppose you want your visitors to watch a video.
-In that case, you’ll display a video on the center and not the form.
-Likewise, if you want visitors to fill out the form.
-You must position the form in the center.
+In that case, you’ll display a video in the center and not the form.
+Likewise, if you want visitors to fill out the form, you must position the form in the center.

 Adding images, videos, animations, or extra elements will distract visitors.

 Keep your pages simple and design them with traffic sources in mind.

 Another great tip on the list is to design your landing pages according to the traffic channels.
 And for that, first, you need to segment your traffic channel.

 Segmenting traffic sources will help you identify the strength of each channel.
 For example, a marketer may get heavy traffic from emails while the traffic from Google Ads is next to nothing.